matbesancon/hugo-site/content/post/2020-03-26-confined-phd.markdown

 Again this section is to take relatively to what you can afford.
 If you are not financially comfortable (and this is a post for PhDs so it might very well be the case, feel free to pick the pieces you want).
-One thing that will happen with everything shut down is businesses and service workers that depend on a local activity will suffer.
+One thing that will happen with everything shut down is that businesses and service workers that depend on a local activity will suffer.
 For tech workers, here is a great thread, although US-centric so some of the consequences will be hopefully nuanced in your country: